Motorcycle Accident Lawyer

-You should also get in touch with a motorcycle accident lawyer as soon as possible, so that they can help you with investigating your case and negotiating with insurance companies to make sure that you can get fair compensation for your injuries.
+You should also get in touch with a motorcycle accident lawyer as soon as possible so that they can help you with investigating your case and negotiating with insurance companies to make sure that you can get fair compensation for your injuries.

 Yes.
 If you’re riding a motorcycle in Georgia, even as a passenger, you’ll need to wear a helmet.
-Your helmet will need to be one that meets Department of Transportation (DOT) or Snell certifications.
+Your helmet will need to be one that meets the Department of Transportation (DOT) or Snell certifications.

 These helmets will usually weigh about three pounds, with an inch-thick interior lining and a secure chin strap.